Moving Animals

 Sub-Project #3: Migrations

 Whereas invasions and reintroductions constitute movements in which the presence of human intervention is relatively clear, other kinds of animal mobility are mostly presented as part of the natural order of things.
 This is notably the case for long-distance seasonal migrations.
 These so-called ‘great migrations’ have been important objects of scientific research, cultural imagination, conservationist concern, and – indeed – human management.
-Simone Schleper, leading this subproject, researches how social relations with migrating animals have developed in relation to changing landscapes, cultural sensibilities, and scientific theories and technologies (ranging from rings, over radio-tracking devices to drones).
+Vanessa Bateman, leading this subproject, researches how social relations with migrating animals have developed in relation to changing landscapes, cultural sensibilities, and scientific theories and technologies (ranging from rings, over radio-tracking devices to drones).
 As many migratory animals have a high cultural visibility as icons of wilderness, as indicators of the health of ecosystems or as objects of human consumption, they offer an ideal subject to unpack the changing position of undomesticated animals in a globalizing world.

 Sub-Project #4: Zoo Traffic